MinChihHsu/srsRAN_4G_modem/README.md

 Execute the file with a phone connected to your computer.

-* This file is for eSIM, for physical SIM, please check note below.
+* This file is for eSIM, for physical SIM, please check for [note](https://github.com/MinChihHsu/srsRAN_4G_modem/tree/modem-support#2-proxy-file-for-physical-sim).

 ```
 sudo python3 my_apdu.py